Kampende75/odin-recipes/README.md

 # odin-recipes
 Hai!
 I am putting all of the HTML knowledge I have acquired so far, by building a basic recipe website.
-I will be demonstrating how to:
+I will demontrate how to:
 1. create headers
 2. make paragraphs
-2. add an image
+3. add images
-3. create relative links
+4. create relative links
-4. create lists, both ordered and unordered list
+5.create ordered and unordered list